Proven-Paradox/shaper-system/Handbook.md

 Range: Melee
 Targets: 1 Square
 Cost: 6 MP (Upkeep 1)
-Effect: While standing in the affected square, you (and only you) gain an amount equal to your Hero Tier to Mental Attack, Physical Attack, Mental Defense, and Physical Defense.
+Effect: While standing in the affected square, you (and only you) gain an amount equal to your Hero Tier to Mental Offense, Physical Offense, Mental Defense, and Physical Defense.
 Special: You cannot cast Leyline again while a previous Leyline you cast is still active.
 Intelligent enemies can easily recognize Leylines and understand their implications.
 Description: Augmenting a location to lend you power.
 This can be tapping into currents of power flowing through an area, setting up a device that projects an empowering field, invoking the spirits of the dead to empower you at a given place, and other similar effects.